OXID-eSales/developer_documentation/modules/skeleton/menuxml.rst

 Menu.xml Examples
 ^^^^^^^^^^^^^^^^^

-Following example is introducing a new main menu point within a new submenu entry:
+The following example is introducing a new main menu point within a new submenu entry:

 .. code::